uswds/uswds/README.md

 $ brew install ruby
 ```

+Note: The website is published with [18F Pages](https://github.com/18F/pages).

 ### Installation

 Now that you have verified that you have Ruby installed, clone and run the following [go script](https://github.com/18F/go_script) commands to initialize and serve the library locally.